-- The transaction version number MUST be greater than or equal to 1. - [Pre-Overwinter] The fOverwintered flag MUST NOT be set. - [Overwinter onward] The fOverwintered flag MUST be set. - [Overwinter onward] The version group ID MUST be recognized. - [Overwinter only, pre-Sapling] The transaction version number MUST be 3 and the version group ID MUST be 0x03C48270. - [Sapling onward] The transaction version number MUST be 4 and the version group ID MUST be 0x892F2085. - [Pre-Sapling] The encoded size of the transaction MUST be less than or equal to 100000 bytes. - [Pre-Sapling] If version = 1 or nJoinSplit = 0, then tx_in_count MUST NOT be 0. - [Sapling onward] At least one of tx_in_count, nShieldedSpend, and nJoinSplit MUST be nonzero. - A transaction with one or more transparent inputs from coinbase transactions MUST have no transparent outputs (i.e. tx_out_count MUST be 0).
+- The transaction version number MUST be greater than or equal to 1. - [Pre-Overwinter] The fOverwintered flag MUST NOT be set. - [Overwinter onward] The fOverwintered flag MUST be set. - [Overwinter onward] The version group ID MUST be recognized. - [Overwinter only, pre-Sapling] The transaction version number MUST be 3 and the version group ID MUST be 0x03C48270. - [Sapling onward] The transaction version number MUST be 4 and the version group ID MUST be 0x892F2085. - [Pre-Sapling] The encoded size of the transaction MUST be less than or equal to 100000 bytes. - [Pre-Sapling] If version = 1 or nJoinSplit = 0, then $tx_in_count$ MUST NOT be 0. - [Sapling onward] At least one of tx\in\count, nShieldedSpend, and nJoinSplit MUST be nonzero. - A transaction with one or more transparent inputs from coinbase transactions MUST have no transparent outputs (i.e. tx\out\count MUST be 0).
 Note that inputs from coinbase transactions include Founders' Reward outputs. - If $version \ge 2$ and nJoinSplit > 0, then: - joinSplitPubKey MUST represent a valid Ed25519 validating key encoding (§ 5.4.5 'Ed25519' on p.
 61). - joinSplitSig MUST represent a valid signature under joinSplitPubKey of dataToBeSigned, as defined in §4.10 'Non-malleability (Sprout)' on p.
-37. - [Sapling onward] If version ≥ 4 and nShieldedSpend + nShieldedOutput > 0, then: - let byk and SigHash be as defined in § 4.12 'Balance and Binding Signature (Sapling)' on p.
-38; - bindingSig MUST represent a valid signature under the transaction binding validating key bvk of SigHash i.e. BindingSig.Validate{bvk}(SigHash, bindingSig) = 1. - [Sapling onward] If version ≥ 4 and nShieldedSpend + nShieldedOutput = 0, then valueBalance MUST be 0. - · A coinbase transaction MUST NOT have any JoinSplit descriptions or Spend descriptions. - [Pre-Heartwood] A coinbase transaction also MUST NOT have any Output descriptions. - A transaction MUST NOT spend a transparent output of a coinbase transaction from a block less than 100 blocks prior to the spend.
-Note that transparent outputs of coinbase transactions include Founders' Reward outputs. - [Overwinter onward] nExpiryHeight MUST be less than or equal to 499999999. - [Overwinter onward] If a transaction is not a coinbase transaction and its nExpiryHeight field is nonzero, then it MUST NOT be mined at a block height greater than its nExpiryHeight. - [Sapling onward] valueBalance MUST be in the range $\{-MAX_MONEY..MAX_MONEY\}$. - [Heartwood onward] All Sapling outputs in coinbase transactions MUST have valid note commitments when recovered using a sequence of 32 zero bytes as the outgoing viewing key. - · TODO: Other rules inherited from Bitcoin.
+37. - [Sapling onward] If version $\geq 4$ and nShieldedSpend + nShieldedOutput > 0, then: - let bvk and SigHash be as defined in § 4.12 'Balance and Binding Signature (Sapling)' on p.
+38; - bindingSig MUST represent a valid signature under the transaction binding validating key bvk of SigHash i.e. BindingSig.Validatebvk(SigHash, bindingSig) = 1. - [Sapling onward] If version $\geq 4$ and nShieldedSpend + nShieldedOutput = 0, then valueBalance MUST be 0. - A coinbase transaction MUST NOT have any JoinSplit descriptions, Spend descriptions, or Output descriptions. - A transaction MUST NOT spend a transparent output of a coinbase transaction from a block less than 100 blocks prior to the spend.
+Note that transparent outputs of coinbase transactions include Founders' Reward outputs. - [Overwinter onward] nExpiryHeight MUST be less than or equal to 499999999. - [Overwinter onward] If a transaction is not a coinbase transaction and its nExpiryHeight field is nonzero, then it MUST NOT be mined at a block height greater than its nExpiryHeight. - [Sapling onward] valueBalance MUST be in the range {-MAX\MONEY ..
+MAX\MONEY}. - · TODO: Other rules inherited from Bitcoin.